strapi/documentation/docusaurus/docs/dev-docs/installation/cli.md

 2. Run the `git init` command to initialize git for this folder.
 3. Run the `git add .` command to add all modified files to the git index.
 4. Run the `git commit -m "Initial commit"` command to create a commit with all the added changes.
-5. Log in into your GitHub account and [create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).
+5. Log in to your GitHub account and [create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).
 Give the new repository a name, for instance `my-first-strapi-project`, and remember this name.
 6. Go back to the terminal and push your local repository to GitHub:

   a.
 Run a command similar to the following: `git remote add origin git@github.com:yourname/my-first-strapi-project.git`, ensuring you replace `yourname` by your actual GitHub profile name, and `my-first-strapi-project` by the actual name you used at step 4.